epfl-ada/ada-2021-project-f-jab/README.md

 - Use latent analysis like PCA and reduce dimensionality to 2D for visual inspection.

 RQ5:
--  Calculate mean number of quotes on movies and series on a daily basis, calculate confidence intervals (bootstrapping).
+-  Calculate mean number of quotes on movies between 2015-2019 on a daily basis, calculate confidence intervals (bootstrapping), compare with 2020 data
--  Use regression for comparison of the mean number of quotes across movies and series, use t-test for comparison of means.
+-  Use regression for comparison of the mean number of quotes across movies in covid and non-covid period, use t-test for comparison of means.

 Eventually: implement "WhoSaidIt!" as a fun interactive feature (simply do a document search using some t.b.d. information retrieval method such as cosine distance.